Ep 85: Gratitude is the Attitude with Ricky Analog

 44:04 – On unbiased trading

-51:30 – Remembering how reading the book Market Wizards affected him
+51:30 – Remembering how reading Market Wizards affected him

 1:10:02 – Jason’s take on the SVB collapse